 How to buy an encumbered vehicle

-Although an encumbered car essentially means it was purchased using a secured loan, the loan details are still with the previous owner.
-If you purchase a car under finance, the loan is still registered under that person, and if they fail to repay the car, then the finance company can repossess your car, leaving you out of pocket and without a car.
+Although an encumbered car essentially means it was purchased with a secured loan, the loan details are still with the previous owner.
+If you purchase a car under finance, the loan is still registered under that person.
+If they fail to repay the car, then the lender can repossess your new wheels leaving you out of pocket and even without a car.

-- If you’re intent on buying an encumbered car, before the current owner transfers ownership to you, it can be useful to complete the sale at the financial institution where the loan is held.
+If you’re intent on buying an encumbered car, before the current owner transfers ownership to you, it can be useful to complete the sale at the financial institution where the loan is held.

-- The lender can facilitate your payment to go directly to them, rather than the seller, and this can eliminate a lot of risk associated with buying an encumbered car.
+The lender can facilitate your payment to go directly to them, rather than the seller and this can eliminate a lot of risk associated with buying an encumbered car.

 Ideally, this should be organised by the seller as the onus is on them to contact their financier to signal their intent to sell the car.